denten-books/plain-text/0-intro.md

 occupy a central place in the living room: devices that listen, talk, and answer questions, smart personal assistants, pacemakers and brain implants, portable gadgets close to head and heart.
-One can call them computers, but what is a computer but a machine for the reading, writing, and storing of information?
+One can call them computers, but what is a computer but a machine for the reading and writing---input and output---of information?
 The smart toaster and the electronic pacemaker alike are distinct from their dumb mechanical counterparts in that they give grounds to inscription.
 A contest for that space---the right to access and ownership---is therefore vitally crucial to the future of a literate humanities.
 I do not mean to suggest that everybody needs to learn how to code, although that would not be a bad thing.
 I mean to view computational culture apart from its instrumental uses, in the context of literary and civic thought.
 I am concerned here with the preservation of the basic possibility to form discourse---to read and write---along surfaces that are not available for immediate scrutiny.
 Poetics, the construction of symbolic space, space containing symbols, physically limits the possibility of interpretation.
 A sign invisible or rendered white on a white background is ultimately illegible.
-It never makes it into the hermeneutic circle.
+It never makes it into the hermeneutic circuit.

 In making the case for computational poetics, I am helped by recent scholarship in historically- and philosophically-inflected studies of media